ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ### Roles {#roles}

-An endpoint system (a.k.a., Entity) may implement one or more attestation Roles to accommodate a variety of possible interaction models.
-Exemplary interaction models are described in {{passport}} and {{background}}.
+An endpoint system (a.k.a., Entity) may implement one or more attestation Roles to accommodate a variety of possible message flows.
+Exemplary message flows are described in {{passport}} and {{background}}.
 Role messages are secured by the Entity that generated it.
 Entities possess credentials (e.g., cryptographic keys) that authenticate, integrity protect and optionally confidentiality protect attestation messages.

 #### Attester {#attester}